muhammadarifftaha/ACCENNO/readme.md

 ## Development, APIs, etc.

-A majority of the development was done with basic HTML, CSS and JavaScript.
+A majority of the development was done with basic HTML and JavaScript.

 The APIs used in this project:

+- Sass
+  - All styling was done using sass or scss and was later converted to css for implementation using [Scout-App](https://scout-app.io/)
 - jQuery
   - All the DOM manipulation, event handling and animations involved was written with jQuery
 - jQuery UI